micropython/micropython/README.md

 - tests/ -- test framework and test scripts.
 - tools/ -- various tools.

-"make" is used to build the components.
+"make" is used to build the components, or "gmake" on BSD-based systems.

 The Unix version
 ----------------